balthier82/queryconnector/help/Examples.md

 ### Scripting Example

-This script can be used inside a Basic macro to update all the query of the actually opened Calc document:
+This script can be incorporated into a **Basic** macro to update all queries in the currently open Calc document:

 ```vbnet
 qc = CreateUnoService("com.meserico.QueryConnectorService")